Akh1lesh/Chaabi_assignment/Readme.txt

-Open the chaabi_assignment.ipynb file in google colab and load the dataset in colab.
+Open the chaabi_assignment.ipynb file in google colab and load the dataset bigBasketProducts.csv in colab.

 Results :
 query = model.encode(['Garlic oil'])